Taiko2k/Moonbeam/README.md

  - View friend bio and location information
  - Youtube URL extraction

->  :warning: This app is early in development and may be buggy.
+>  :warning: This app is early in development and will be buggy.

 ## Building a Flatpak